BOI Reporting

 What is a FinCEN ID number?

 An individual FinCEN ID number is a unique identifying number issued via PDF document to an individual directly by FinCEN.
 There is no cost for setting up a FinCEN ID number.
 This ID simplifies the reporting process and will be used in place of the beneficial owner’s personal information on a reporting company's BOI report submitted to FinCEN.
 Each beneficial owner only needs to apply for an individual FinCEN ID number once, as this ID will be used for all subsequent reports.
 Having a FinCEN ID number as a beneficial owner, particularly for multiple companies, will greatly streamline managing compliance for this requirement in the future.
-Wayfinder will not file BOI reports without each beneficial owner getting their own FinCEN ID number.
+Wayfinder will not file BOI Reports without each beneficial owner getting their own FinCEN ID number.

 If beneficial owners do not have a FinCEN ID number: